 Chewing on ice is a habit that many people find difficult to stop.
 But breaking the habit is better than breaking teeth.
 The hard crunching of ice particles puts stress on your tooth enamel.
 The extreme temperature change adds additional stress to the crystals in this hard, outer tooth layer.
 The combination of factors creates a risk of cracks forming in your teeth.
-These cracks may lead to broken pieces, split teeth or nerve damage.
+These cracks may lead to broken pieces, split teeth, or nerve damage.
 If you need repairs, dental insurance can help you cover the costs.

-While ice creates the most problems, try to limit corn nuts, popcorn kernels and other hard foods too.
+While ice creates the most problems, try to limit corn nuts, popcorn kernels, and other hard foods too.
 If you develop a sharp pain with chewing, that may indicate a cracked tooth.
 Avoid hard foods until you can see a dentist for further evaluation.

 5. Check your diet

-A diet that’s high in sugar can contribute to many health ailments, including an increased risk of heart disease.3 Sugar also provides an energy source for oral bacteria to make acid that damages teeth.
-During isolation periods at home during COVID-19, it may be tempting to consumer sugary snacks and beverages.
+A diet that’s high in sugar can contribute to many health ailments, including an increased risk of heart disease.³ Sugar also provides an energy source for oral bacteria to make acid that damages teeth.
+During isolation periods at home during COVID-19, it may be tempting to consume sugary snacks and beverages.